jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/4a6723af-7c04-4b5d-8513-192afafae278/statements/0c6c8c84-dda0-4cfa-a840-b568212d8121/s.md

 ```
 ourArray now has the value `[15, 2, 3]`.
 \
-Try to modify the existing _myArray_ variable by changing its first index to a value of 15.
+Try to modify the existing _myArray_ variable by changing the data stored at index `1` to a value of 15.